 READ MORE: Top 10 Historical NFTs Everyone Should Know

-What vision of the future is accurate?
+What’s next?
 It’s honestly hard to say.
-Given how young NFTs are at the moment, the only way to know for sure is to wait and see.
-Where NFTs stand now is likely to look vastly different within a short period of time.
+Given how young NFTs are at the moment, where NFTs stand now is likely to look vastly different within a short period of time.